luqmanbarry/regional-dr-with-aws-efs/Implementation.md

     helm template volumes-dr-demo ./sample-apps | oc apply -f -
     ```

-2. Summary of the amount data written to EFS-Primary so far
+2. Summary of the amount data written to EFS-Primary

     I have left the apps running for 24 hours and here's the amount of data written to EFS-Primary so far.